Looking for the best reverse osmosis System / water filter for your home?

 The Express Water ROALK10DCG 10-stage RO system is ideal for those looking for an affordable RO system that produces mineral alkaline water.

-Reviews are mixed as to how much the system raises water alkalinity with some customer reporting a big difference in taste and pH, and others only a slight change.
+Reviews are mixed as to how much the system raises water alkalinity with some customers reporting a big difference in taste and pH, and others only a slight change.

 This is probably due to differences in the original pH of the water.
 It can affect the final pH and alkalinity.